 Due to the nature and significance of the Agency's relationship with the City, exclusion of the Agency's financial operations would render the City's financial statements incomplete or misleading.
 The Agency's governing body is the same as the governing body of the City and the Agency provides services specifically to the Parker Community Redevelopment Area of the City.
 The Agency is disclosed using the blended presentation method.
-Complete financial statements for the Parker Community Redevelopment Agency may be obtained from the City of City of Parker, 1001 West Park Street, Parker, Florida 32404.
+Complete financial statements for the Parker Community Redevelopment Agency of City of Parker, 1001 West Park Street, Parker, Florida 32404.